 In summary, dental veneers can last for several years with proper care and maintenance.
 Factors such as oral hygiene, tooth grinding, diet, and gum health can affect their longevity.
 If you notice any signs of damage or wear, consult with your dentist to determine if replacement is necessary.
 By following good oral care practices and avoiding harmful habits, you can extend the lifespan of your dental veneers and enjoy a beautiful smile for years to come.

-Key Takeaways: How Long Do Dental Veneers Last?
+Key Takeaways: How Long Do Dental Veneers Last on Teeth?

 - Dental veneers can last anywhere from 10 to 15 years with proper care.